-“Befriend those who disagree,” Francis urges.
+“Befriend those who disagree,” Pope Francis urges.
 Talk to people who see things from a point of view different than yours.
 Make a special effort to engage with a diverse group of people, and you might be surprised what you’ll learn.
-Pope Francis has encouraged people to build unity across religions, too.
-“Dialogue is born … from a conviction that the other person has something good to say.
+Pope Francis has encouraged people to build unity across religions, too: “Dialogue is born … from a conviction that the other person has something good to say.
 It assumes that there is room in the heart for the person’s point of view, opinion, and proposal.”

-Pope Francis encourages students to engage in vigorous study and to embrace challenging ideas, debate, and dialogue.
-“Do not be satisfied with partial truths or reassuring illusions.”
+Pope Francis encourages students to engage in rigorous study and to embrace challenging ideas, debate, and dialogue: “Do not be satisfied with partial truths or reassuring illusions.”
 Rather than being afraid of the ways they might challenge us, the Pope encourages wrestling with new ideas.
 “Welcome an increasingly full comprehension of reality in your study.”
-He frequently warns against arrogance, “Doing this requires the humility to listen, and a far-sighted vision.”
+He frequently warns against arrogance: “Doing this requires the humility to listen and a far-sighted vision.”

-Invoking a saying from his home country, the Pope offers this advice: “In Argentina, we say, ‘Don’t be wimpy.’
+Invoking a saying from his home country, Pope Francis offers this advice: “In Argentina, we say, ‘Don’t be wimpy.’”
 Yes, you will face challenges and problems, but he says, “Don’t fear the difficulties.
 Be prudent, be careful, but don’t fear.”
-Beginning college can be intimidating but remember, you’ve worked hard and learned a lot already, this is just the next step on your journey.
+Beginning college can be intimidating, but remember, you’ve worked hard and learned a lot already, this is just the next step on your journey.

 There’s a lot more great advice in the new edition of “The Freshman Survival Guide,” available online and in stores now.
 Download our free condensed version here to give to your favorite freshman-to-be.